BlueStamp-Engineering-2022/Ishaan_BSE_Project/index.md

 # Starter Project

 My Starter Project was the useless box.
-I soldered and learned that yes.
+I soldered and learned about toggle switches and how they can power different circuits in different positions.
 The parts I used were a toggle switch, LED, and a PCB.
 I enjoyed soldering for the first time.
 I struggled screwing the screws into the corner posts and replacing the DC motor when it broke halfway through my project.
 I am looking forward to starting my intensive project

 [![Starter Project](https://i3.ytimg.com/vi/FBNG_nFTxFA/maxresdefault.jpg)](https://www.youtube.com/watch?v=FBNG_nFTxFA "First Milestone"){:target="_blank" rel="noopener"}